 Notions like modernity, progress, and abundance are themselves inextricably value-laden.
 If there is anything productive to come out of debates about how humanity ought to tinker with nature it will only be if those debaters were more honestly up-front about their value commitments.
 Too often ecomodernism (or degrowth) is presented similarly as liberalism, as if it were just a neutral path toward a better world rather than a one particular partisan vision of the good.
 And too often, statistical trends read from thirty thousand feet are included less to inspire thoughtfulness and more to lend one side’s argument an aura of inevitability: “Can’t you see that collapse/progress is coming?”
 Obscured are deeper questions about what makes for a good life and a good society.
 Exactly what kind of world should our environmental tinkering lead to?

 Just because words like “nature” can be problematic social constructions doesn’t mean that they are useless.
 Most people would admit that there is a significant difference between viewing a tiger at the zoo and encountering one in a jungle.
-All the thorniness inherent in the concept of wilderness aside, we dispense with the notion that non-human or “natural” agency is important at the cost of realizing a far more complex conversation regarding biological and environmental problems, one that can’t be reduced to facile questions like “Is energy use good or bad?”
+All the thorniness inherent in the concept of wilderness aside, dispensing with the notion that non-human or “natural” agency is important prevents a more complex conversation regarding biological and environmental problems, one that can’t be reduced to facile questions like “Is energy use good or bad?”

 But most observers missed that the central tension was only superficially about what constitutes a “natural” human gait.
 It was really rooted in the question of how people should interact with the very ground that they run on.
 Are the parts of nature outside of our own bodies something simply to insulate and protect against or should there be a more dynamic dance between the agencies of non-human nature and of people?
 Should our shoes be built to make the material configuration of the ground almost irrelevant to our running or keep it as something we are forced to reckon with on an intimate level?